Conedy/Conedy/documentation/nodes.rst

 .. _the GSL’s documentation: http://www.gnu.org/software/gsl/manual/html_node/Ordinary-Differential-Equations.html

-Adjusting precision
+Adjusting precision and step size
-'''''''''''''''''''
+'''''''''''''''''''''''''''''''''

-With all these schemes the step size adapts such that the estimated error of integration for each :math:`x_i` is lower than :math:`\texttt{odeAbsError} + \texttt{odeRelError} \cdot x_i`, where ``odeAbsError`` and ``odeRelError`` are parameters, that can be set in Conedy.
+With all these schemes, the step size adapts such that the estimated error of integration for each :math:`x_i` is lower than :math:`\texttt{odeAbsError} + \texttt{odeRelError} \cdot x_i`, where ``odeAbsError`` and ``odeRelError`` are accessible parameters.
 ``odeAbsError`` defaults to 0.0, ``odeRelError`` defaults to :math:`10^{-5}`.
-The initial step size is determined by the parameter ``odeStepSize``, which defaults to 0.001.
+The step size can be accessed as the parameter ``odeStepSize``, whose initial value is 0.001 and which is the only global parameter, Conedy changes by itself.
+It only resets, if manually changed with Conedy’s ``set`` command.
-However, a step will never go beyond the next *event*, i.e. the end of the time evolution or the next automatic snapshot (controlled by the parameter ``samplingTime``, see :ref:`evolving`).
+In any case, a step will never go beyond the next *event*, i.e. the end of the time evolution or the next automatic snapshot (controlled by the parameter ``samplingTime``, see :ref:`evolving`).
 Because of this, changing the ``samplingTime`` will slightly affect the results of the integration, which in turn may have large consequences when integrating a chaotic system.

+If the parameter ``odeIsAdaptive`` is set to ``False``, the step size does not adapt but is fixed to a value that is very close to ``odeStepSize`` for most realistic applications.
+(In this case, Conedy does not change the parameter ``odeStepSize``.)
-If both, ``odeAbsError`` and ``odeRelError`` are set to 0.0, the step size is set to the largest value, that (a) is at most marginally greater than the parameter ``odeStepSize`` and (b) allows for the time until the next event to be evenly divided into steps.
+To be precise, the actual step size is the largest value, that (a) is at most marginally greater than the parameter ``odeStepSize`` and (b) allows for the time until the next event to be evenly divided into steps.
-As long as ``odeStepSize`` is small in comparison to ``samplingTime`` (see :ref:`evolving`) and the total evolving time, the actual step size differs very little from it.
+As long as ``odeStepSize`` is small in comparison to ``samplingTime`` (see :ref:`evolving`) and the total evolution time, the actual step size differs very little from ``odeStepSize``.
+The error margin defined by ``odeAbsError`` and ``odeRelError`` is still in effect, however, if the estimated error exceeds this margin, an error is issued (instead of adapting the step size).
 Again, ``samplingTime`` slightly influences the step size and thus the results of the integration.

 For example, the following commands will issue a time evolution, where the step size starts at 0.1 and is then dynamically adjusted, such that the estimated integration error for each dynamical variable is one per mill of the value of this variable.
-However, the step size will never exceed 10.0 or the time left until the next event:
+However, the step size will never exceed 10.0 or the time left until the next event.
+After the evolution, the current, adapted step size is printed (and is most likely not 0.1):

 .. testcode::